 Here’s a sales tip: the more you stay in an analytical mode of selling, the more you will keep your customer in the analytical mode of buying.

 And that’s dangerous…

-The best salespeople I know, the ones who are closing the most sales, engage the customer in a way that gets them out of the logical part of their mind - or as I call it the critical parent – and into the state of wonder.
+The best salespeople I know, the ones who are closing the most sales, engage the customer in a way that gets them out of the logical part of their mind - or, as I call it, the critical parent – and into the state of wonder.

 Salespeople can bring a customer to that old brain quickly by using words the customer doesn’t understand or making them feel trapped.
-Ever gone into an Apple store for a problem and they ask, “Did you back it up lately?”
+Ever gone into an Apple store for a problem, and they ask, “Did you back it up lately?”
 That’s the feeling.

-That analysis can work very well to tell you for example, that while your buddy might feel it is OK to get drunk and streak at the company party, you want to keep your job.
+That analysis can work very well to remind you, for example, that while your buddy might feel it is OK to get drunk and streak at the company party, you want to keep your job.

 Watch this very short video blog to learn how.

-If you have technically proficient employees that is great ...but you can't feel a fact.
+If you have technically proficient employees, that is great ...but you can't feel a fact.

 You need to get your experts out of stating feature after feature and share their wisdom.

-When you help your customer picture owning the product, they feel smarter.
+When you help your customers picture owning the product, they feel smarter.
 They experience wonder.
-And say on their own without a bunch of canned closing techniques, I'll take it instead of I'll look around.
+And say on their own without a bunch of canned closing techniques, "I'll take it" instead of "I'll look around."